Navideck/volume_button_listener/README.md

 4. Removing the last callback stops native listening and releases native resources.
 5. On iOS, if volume is exactly `0.0` or `1.0` when listening starts, it is nudged slightly away from the bounds so subsequent button presses can be detected reliably.

-## Platform notes

-### iOS

-No extra setup is required.
-The plugin works with both CocoaPods and Swift Package Manager.

-### Linux

-Volume button listening is not available.
-Use `getVolume()` and `setVolume()` for system volume control only.
-Guard listener registration with `VolumeButtonListener.supportsVolumeButtonListener`.

 ## Example

 See the [example](example/) app for a runnable demo of listeners, volume read/write, and configuration options.